Kandiyoor Sree Mahadeva Temple

 Kandiyoor Sree Mahadeva Temple is an ancient Shiva temple situated in Kandiyoor near Mavelikkara on the banks of Achankovil river.
 Kandiyoor was once the capital of the Odanadu kingdom.
 The temple and region are related to the history of ancient Buddhism in Kerala.
-Mattom Sree Mahadeva Temple also known as (shiva nada)is 1 km west of Mavelikara town north of State Highway 6.
+Mattom Sree Mahadeva Temple also known as shiva nada is 1 km west of Mavelikkara town north of State Highway 6.
 It is spread across an area of 7.5 acre.

 Legends

 There are many legends associated with the temple.
 It is considered as one among the 108 great Shiva temples of ancient Kerala consecrated by Lord Parashurama himself. according to another legend the Rishi Mrikandu, the father of Rishi Markandeya got an idol of Lord Shiva in Kirathamoorthy form while bathing in Ganga.
 He heard an oracle that the idol be placed in a holy and befitting place.
-The Rishi searching for the apt location came to Kerala and ended up in the bank of Achankovil and established the temple in Kandiyoor.
+The Rishi searching for the apt location came to Kerala and ended up on the banks of Achankovil and established the temple in Kandiyoor.
 The name Kandiyoor is a corruption of Kandathil.

 According to another legend the temple is located at the site where Lord Shiva cut off Lord Brahma's head.
 The name Kandiyoor comes from name of Shiva Sri Kantan.

-It is believed that Lord Parasurama renovated the temple and gave tanthrik rights to Tharananallur family.
+It is believed that Lord Parasurama renovated the temple and gave tantrik rights to Tharananallur family.